Diane Cilento: Career

 Soon securing roles in British films and working steadily until the end of the decade, in 1956, Cilento was nominated for a Tony Award for Best Supporting or Featured Actress (Dramatic) for Helen of Troy in Jean Giraudoux's Tiger at the Gates.
 She was nominated for the Academy Award for Best Supporting Actress for her performance in Tom Jones in 1963 and appeared in The Third Secret the following year.

 Cilento starred with Charlton Heston in the 1965 film The Agony and the Ecstasy, and with Paul Newman in the 1967 western film Hombre, and had a supporting role in The Wicker Man (1973).
 She wrote the film The Last Tango with Rudolph Valentino designed by painter Patrick Hockey.
 Set in Sydney in 1975, it was about a woman so obsessed with Valentino that she has a shrine in her house to keep her memory of him alive.

+Cilento can be heard in the Caedmon Records productions of Troilus and Cressida and Jean Cocteau's The Infernal Machine.

 Cilento continued working as an actress, in films and television.
 In the 1980s, she settled in Mossman, north of Cairns, where she built her own outdoor theatre, named "Karnak", in the tropical rainforest.
 The venture allowed her to participate in experimental drama.

 In 2001, she was awarded the Centenary Medal for "distinguished service to the arts, especially theatre".